 Radical British preacher Anjem Choudary sentenced to life in prison for directing a terrorist group

-Justice Mark Wall said Choudary, 57, was “front and center in running a terrorist organization” that “encouraged young men into radical activity.”
+Justice Mark Wall said Choudary was front and center in running a terrorist organization” that “encouraged young men into radical activity.”

 ALM was outlawed by the British government in 2010 as a group involved in committing, preparing for or promoting terrorism.

-Choudary, who was previously convicted of supporting the Islamic State group, denied at trial that he promoted ALM through his lectures, saying ALM no longer existed.
+Choudary, who was previously convicted of supporting the Islamic State group and sent to prison for more than five years, denied at trial that he promoted ALM through his lectures, saying ALM no longer existed.

-Prosecutors said the group has operated under many names, including the New York-based Islamic Thinkers Society, which Choudary has spoken to.
+Prosecutors said the ALM has operated under many names, including the New York-based Islamic Thinkers Society, which Choudary lectured to.

 Choudary was convicted with one of his followers, Khaled Hussein, who prosecutors said was a dedicated supporter of the group.

-Hussein, 29, of Edmonton, Canada, was convicted of membership of a proscribed organization.
+Hussein, 29, of Edmonton, Canada, was sentenced to five years in prison for membership of a proscribed organization.

 Copyright © 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.